HumaIlyas/Project-1/README.md

 <img src="assets/images/gallery.jpg" alt="Gallery section">

 ## Contact Us
-This page will allow yoga learners to get connected to Yoga for Self-improvement to start learning yoga techniques and socialize with other yoga learners.
+This page will allow yoga learners to get connected to Yoga For Self-improvement to start learning yoga techniques and socialize with other yoga learners.

 <img src="assets/images/contact-us-details.jpg" alt="Contact details">